-A recent review study by the United States National Cancer Institute reports that in preclinical studies, scientists have found that cannabis can kill cancer cells.
+A recent review study by the United States National Cancer Institute reports that in preclinical studies, scientists have found early indications that THC has the potential to cancer cells.

 The US National Cancer Insititute reports that cannabis could significantly help patients manage symptoms during cancer treatment and the report also indicates that cannabis may prove to be an effective tool for battling cancer.